-The EU ETS is a key tool being applied within the EU to reduce GHG emissions across the region.
+The EU ETS (Emissions Trading System) is a key tool being applied within the EU to reduce GHG emissions across the region.
 It is a cap-and-trade system where a limit is put on how many GHG emissions are permitted to be released into the atmosphere from industries.
-Companies falling under the scope of EU ETS are able to trade emission rights, those who emit fewer emissions can trade their permitted allowance to those industries who emit more than they are permitted.
-Those companies, who emit more than their allowance and are not able to buy additional allowance must pay a financial penalty into the ETS system.
+Companies falling under the scope of EU ETS are able to purchase emission allowances or trade emission rights.
+Those who emit fewer emissions can trade their permitted allowance to those industries who emit more than they are permitted.
+Those companies, who emit more than their allowance and are not able to buy additional allowance from the market or other companies must pay a financial penalty to the EU ETS.

 How does the EU ETS work?

-Emissions allowances may be bought or traded between installations included in the EU ETS.
+Emissions allowances may be bought or traded between companies included in the EU ETS.
 At the end of each year, installations must surrender enough of their allowance to cover their total GHG emissions.
-Failure to do so will result in large financial penalties.
+Failure to do so will result in significant financial penalties in addition to the allowance due to be surrendered.
 In effect, the polluters pay for the GHG they emit.
 If an installation's GHG emissions are lower than the allowance, the spare allowance may be kept for use in subsequent years or may be sold to another installation that is short of allowance that year.

 How does shipping fit into EU ETS?